Scripps College: Reputation and rankings

-Scripps is widely regarded as the most prestigious women's college in the American West.
+Scripps is regarded as the premier women's college in the American West.

-The 2021 annual ranking by U.S. News & World Report categorizes Scripps as 'more selective', and ranks it tied for 28th best liberal arts college in the nation, 82nd out of 102 for "Best Value, tied for 178th out of 216 in "Top Performers on Social Mobility", and the third best women's college after Wellesley College and Smith College.
+The 2025 annual ranking by U.S. News & World Report categorizes Scripps as 'more selective', and ranks it 44th best liberal arts college in the nation, 80th for "Best Value, tied for 144th in "Top Performers on Social Mobility", and the fifth best women's college after Wellesley College, Smith College, Bryn Mawr College and Mount Holyoke College.
 Forbes in 2019 rated it 60th in its "America's Top Colleges" ranking of 650 schools, which include military academies, national universities, and liberal arts colleges.
 Kiplinger's Personal Finance places Scripps at 39th in its 2019 ranking of 149 best value liberal arts colleges in the United States.
-Washington Monthly ranked Scripps 116th in 2020 among 218 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+Washington Monthly ranked Scripps 83rd in 2024 among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 Admissions

 For the Class of 2023 (enrolling fall 2019), Scripps accepted 967 of the 3,022 applicants (32.0%).

 Scripps College does not require the SAT or ACT exams for students applying for admission.
-For the Class of 2023, of the 62.2% of enrolled freshmen submitting SAT scores the middle 50% range was 673-740 for evidence-based reading and writing, 660-750 for math, while the ACT Composite middle 50% range was 30-33 for the 50.9% who submitted scores.
+For the Class of 2023, of the 62.2% of enrolled freshmen submitting SAT scores the middle 50% range was 673–740 for evidence-based reading and writing, 660–750 for math, while the ACT Composite middle 50% range was 30–33 for the 50.9% who submitted scores.
 The average high school GPA of incoming freshmen was 4.20.